 Comparing equal amounts of small group teaching with whole class teaching might make sense to researchers, but it has little to do with the actual circumstances of classrooms.
 If a teacher has three groups who each receive 20 minutes of teaching, this should not be compared with 20 minutes of whole class instruction… but with 60 minutes—the time it takes to teach the three groups (in fact, it might even be fairer to compare it with 65-75 minutes because it takes transition time to switch out these groups).

 When one compares small group and whole class instruction in this more meaningful way, small group teaching loses its advantage; that is, no differences in average achievement.

 I’m not willing to give up altogether on small group instruction (or even individual teaching)—because there can be useful learning advantages from it.
-But I’d never organize classrooms in order to ensure that they specifically receive small group teaching.
+But I’d never organize classrooms so as to ensure that they specifically deliver small group teaching.
 And, I’d always try to minimize small group teaching whenever possible for the sake of efficiency.